-A boiler economizer or flue gas heat recovery unit is a piece of equipment that is installed on the stack of a boiler.
-This can be put in place when a new boiler is being installed or retrofit on existing system.
+A boiler economizer or flue gas heat recovery unit is a heat exchanger that is installed on the stack of a boiler.
+It is designed to recover heat that would otherwise be wasted.
+Economizers can be installed during a new boiler installation or retrofit on an existing system.

 How Do Boiler Economizers Work?

-This process lowers the consumption of fuel for a given steam demand while reducing utility and operating costs.
-It can also reduce the risk of thermal shock and adds heat transfer surface to the boiler system.
+Economizers lower the consumption of fuel for a given steam demand.
+They also reduce thermal stress in the boiler and add heat transfer surface area to the boiler system.

 “By recovering waste heat, an economizer can often reduce fuel requirements by 5% to 10% and pay for itself in less than 2 years.” – US Department of Energy